 By Grace Park

-There are several reasons your pet might develop an itchy behind.
+There are several reasons your pet might develop an itchy behind and be scooting on your carpet.
 Here are some of the most common.

 Dogs have two sacs around their anus that hold pheromone-laden fluids that dogs use to communicate with other dogs.
 When these glands get too full, it can cause dogs to experience that uncomfortable itching sensation.